Discourses on Europe / Honors program

 that is fundamental to understanding Europe, as well as other parts of

-The 4 courses present lecturers from 3 Faculties: School of Humanities, School of Economics and the School of Social and behavioral Sciences:
+The four courses present lecturers from three Schools: the School of Humanities, the School of Economics, and the School of Social and Behavioral Sciences.

 The European Honors Program

-- European Literary History and Diversity / Prof. dr. Odile Heynders
+- European Literary History and Diversity / Prof. Odile Heynders

-- National and regional identities in an age of globalization / Prof.dr.
-Arnoud-Jan Bijsterveld
+- Nationalism and Regionalism in Europe / Prof. Arnoud-Jan Bijsterveld

-- Economic Perspectives on Europe / Prof. dr. Henk van Gemert
+- Economic Perspectives on Europe / Prof. Henk van Gemert